tofagerl/emailfilter/NIX_SETUP.md

    direnv allow
    ```

    This will automatically set up the development environment using Nix.
+The first time you run this, it may take several minutes as Nix downloads and builds all dependencies.

 3. Create a `.env` file with your OpenAI API key:
    ```bash